Discovery of Single Independent Latent Variable

 We note that the training is performed in an unsupervised manner, i.e., we use the ground-truth doppler signal only for evaluation and not during training.

-\paragraph{Qualitative evaluation.} In Figure~\ref{fig:raw_example} we present an example of an input-condition pair $(x_i, t_i)$ and the obtained code $s'_i=E(x_i, t_i)$.
+{\bf{Qualitative evaluation.}} In Figure~\ref{fig:raw_example} we present an example of an input-condition pair $(x_i, t_i)$ and the obtained code $s'_i=E(x_i, t_i)$.

 We see that the abdominal channels consist of a mixture of the fECG and the mECG, where the fECG is significantly less dominant than the mECG and might even be completely absent from some of the channels.
 In addition, we see that the thorax channels are affected by the mECG only.
 Lastly, we see that the obtained code captures the fECG without any noticeable trace of the mECG.

-In Figure \ref{fig:time_trajectories}, we present the projections of $1,000$ sequentially-sampled inputs $x_i$ (abdominal channels), conditions $t_i$ (thorax channels), and their codes $s_i'=E(x_i,t_i)$ on their respective $3$ principal components.
-We color the projected points by the periodicity of the mECG (top row), computed from the thorax channels, and by the periodicity of the fECG (bottom row), computed from the ground-truth doppler signals.
+In addition, we present the projections of $1,000$ sequentially-sampled inputs $x_i$ (abdominal channels), conditions $t_i$ (thorax channels), and their codes $s_i'=E(x_i)$ on their respective $3$ principal components.
+We color the projected points by the periodicity of the mECG (middle column), computed from the thorax channels, and by the periodicity of the fECG (rightmost column), computed from the ground-truth doppler signals.

 We see that the PCA of the abdominal and thorax channels are similar, implying that the mECG dominates the mixture.
-In addition, we see that the color of the PCA of the abdominal and thorax channels according to the mECG ((a) and (b)) is similar and smooth, unlike the color by the fECG ((d) and (e)).
-In contrast, the PCA of the code is different ((c) and (f)) and only the color by the fECG is smooth (f), indicating that the code captures the fECG without a significant trace of the mECG, as desired.
+In addition, we see that the color of the PCA of the abdominal and thorax channels according to the mECG (middle column) is similar and smooth, unlike the color by the fECG (rightmost column).
+In contrast, the PCA of the code is different (bottom row) and only the color by the fECG is smooth (rightmost column), indicating that the code captures the fECG without a significant trace of the mECG, as desired.